-EASY Korean bibimbap bowls!
+EASY Korean beef bibimbap bowls!
 Korean inspired, but made with everyday ingredients.
 Slow cooker Korean beef turns into TWO meals to cook once, eat twice.

 - 3 lbs. beef chuck roast